-The university is owned by a Kuwait-based non- governmental organization known as Direct Aid, formerly Africa Muslims Agency.
-The university evolved from the former University College of Education-Zanzibar (UCEZ) established in 1998 as an affiliate college of the Khartoum based International University of Africa (IUA).
+The university is owned by a Kuwait-based non-governmental organization known as Direct Aid Society.
+The university evolved from the former University College of Education- Zanzibar (UCEZ) established in 1998 as an affiliate college of the Khartoum based International University of Africa (IUA).